-Site Visit Dates: Review Area: Instruction Description of Criteria: Consortia should encourag the classroom in the delive programs.
-Technology incl computer-assisted instructi computer simulation softw Name of Reviewer: Sub-Area: Use of Educational Technology ge and provide training for the use of technology in ery of instruction and information about Tech-Prep cludes, but is not limited to, distance education, tion, Internet Web sites, electronic meetings, and ware.
-Resources: Documentation of professional devel and/or school Web sites, evidence of indicating the extent of the use of tec Prep courses taught through distance opment workshops, attendance data, consortium technology purchases, student survey responses hnology in the classroom, documentation of Tech- learning.
-Consortium Quality Reviewer Summary Measure: Technology is used in the delivery of Tech-Prep courses.
-Strong Evidence of Progress Some Evidence of Progress Exemp.
+the classroom in the deliver programs.
+Technology incl Name of Reviewer: Sub-Area: Use of Educational Technology Resources: and/or school Web sites, evidence of Consortium Quality Reviewer Summary Measure: Technology is used in the delivery of Tech-Prep courses.
+Strong Evidence of Progress Some Evidence of Progress No Evidence of Progress Exemp.
 Standard: Regional teachers have had the opportunity to attend professional development workshops on the use of technology in the classroom and the consortium has assisted in the acquisition of technology where possible.
 Comments: Sub-Area: Tech-Prep courses may be taught via distance learning or through computer-assisted instruction.
 Exceeds Standard Comments: Source: Document review; secondary and postsecondary interviews.
 Measure: Technology is utilized in the communication of Tech-Prep programs and activities.
 Exceeds Standard Meets Standard Exemp.
 Standard: The consortium has a current web site, with links to other relevant sites, to provide information on Tech-Prep programs, articulation procedures, and consortium activities.
 Does Not Meet Standard Comments: Sub-Area: Consortium staff utilizes technology in the delivery of information to various audiences including professional development.
 Consortium may use technology to facilitate electronic meetings and communicate with members to exceed standards.
 Strong Evidence of Progress Some Evidence of Progress No Evidence of Progress Comments: Source: Document review; staff, secondary, and postsecondary interviews.

-Site Visit Dates: Nam e of F Reviewer: Review Area: Counseling Sub- Sub-Area: Career Exploration Description of Criteria: Beginning at least by the eighth grade, students should have the opportunity to participate in career exploration activities that expose them to the day-to-day activities of the workplace and allow them to experience different career and non-traditional occupations.
-Experiences may be either work-site related or gained by alternative methods such as on-line or computer-based.
-Resources: Documentation of school and activities, documentation of s documentation of business/ in results of such activities as G mentoring. dent j ols th try m ndhog participation in local and consortium-wide at have career exploration activities, mentors and speakers, documentation of the g Day, Career Day, and career-related Consortiun n Quality Rev iewer Summary Measure: The consortium an schools provide op exploration. d its member secondary oportunities for career Exceeds Standard Meets Standard Does Not Meet Standard Standard: The consortium pr career exploration evidence of an incomplete schools offering lo activities, beginning their students. ovides opportunities for to students and there is reasing number of member cal career exploration ng by the eighth grade, to innents.
-Sources: Document review, secondary interviews.
+Site Visit Dates: Name of Reviewer: Review Area: Counseling Sub- Area: Career Exploration Description n of Criteria: opportunity to particip them to the day-to-day experience different ca oate in activareer areer ither ghth grade, students should have the n career exploration activities that expose vities of the workplace and allow them to and non-traditional occupations. work-site related or gained by alternative computer-based. activities, documentation of sch documentation of business/ indu ols th try m participation in local and consortium-wide at have career exploration activities, mentors and speakers, documentation of the g Day, Career Day, and career-related Consortiun n Quality Rev iewer Summary Measure: Core d its member secondary oportunities for career Exceeds Standard Meets Standard Does Not Meet Standard Standard: career exploration evidence of an inclusion schools offering lo ovides opportunities for to students and there is reasing number of member cal career exploration ng by the eighth grade, to nments: Sources: Document review, secondary interviews.
 Measure: Students receive ca of career and educ areer guidance in the setting ational goals.
-Exceeds Standard Meets Standard Does Not Meet Standard Comments: Core Standard: There is evidence receive informatio and related career that secondary students n on Tech-Prep six-year plans opportunities.
+Exceeds Standard Meets Standard Does Not Meet Standard Comments: Core Standard: that secondary students n on Tech-Prep six-year plans opportunities.
 Sources: Document review, secondary interviews.